 Privacy in the Courts: A quarterly review provides a practical, efficient and accessible resource to help busy in-house counsel, Chief Privacy Officers and compliance professionals navigate recent court decisions and gain a broad understanding of how privacy law is evolving in Canada.
 Each article provides an overview of the facts and decision related to each case, as well as a discussion of the key points.
 Expertly written commentary helps users identify trends over time and gain insights into the potential implications for their organizations.

-The Winter 2022 edition is now available with 22 informative case summaries.
+The Spring 2022 edition is now available with six informative case summaries.

 Below is a sample summary from this latest edition: